|

 - Prana

 - Sanscrit term for the subtle energy of the life force, the control of which is one of the goals of yoga, tantra, tai chi and similar disciplines.
-Also known as Ki, or Ch'i.
+Also known as Ki, Qi, or Ch'i.

 - Precession (of the Equinoxes)